dgroomes/github-pages-dynamic-viewer/wish-list.md

     with a facade function which will let us easily associate parent elements to children elements using the return value from `myCreateElement` function.
 This is convenient and will make for much easier to understand code.
 Next steps are to re-implement the existing framework to do "parent/child association via return value"
-* Re-implement the "parent/child association" code to use the return value from `myCreateElement`
+* IN PROGRESS Re-implement the "parent/child association" code to use the return value from `myCreateElement`